Vázquez homers twice, drives in 5, Red Sox beat Phillies

-PHILADELPHIA (AP) — Christian Vázquez homered twice, including his first career grand slam, and drove in a career-high five runs to lead the Boston Red Sox to a 6-3 victory over the Philadelphia Phillies on Sunday.
+Vázquez homered twice, including his first career grand slam, and drove in a career-high five runs to lead the Boston Red Sox to a 6-3 victory over the Philadelphia Phillies on Sunday.

+The Red Sox catcher had gone without a homer for 13 straight games and had just one in 25 contests entering Sunday.
+He was stuck on 19 homers and trying to reach 20 — probably trying too hard.
+Over lunch on Thursday with manager Alex Cora and former big league slugger Carlos Delgado, Vázquez listened as the two told him not to press.

+“Don’t look for No. 20, it’s going to come,” Vázquez said of their advice.
+“Look for line drives, get a couple hits and get your confidence back.
+It’s going to come.”

 Andrew Benintendi had a pair of hits for the defending World Series champions, who have won three in a row.
 Boston began play trailing Tampa Bay by 10 games for the AL’s second wild card.